The Most Common Felony Crimes in Colorado

 • She understands the emotional weight of facing criminal charges for trying to protect yourself.

-Attorney Susan Deschler has helped countless clients clarify their stories and push back against unfair or overreaching assault charges.
+The Law Offices of Susan Deschler has helped countless clients clarify their stories and push back against unfair or overreaching assault charges.
 Contact us today to discuss your case in a confidential, judgment-free consultation.

 Resources: